Taj Mahal: Exterior

 The domes and vaults of the sandstone buildings are worked with tracery of incised painting to create elaborate geometric forms.
 Herringbone inlays define the space between the adjoining elements.
 White inlays are used in sandstone buildings, and dark or black inlays on the white marbles.
 Contrasting colors have been used to create a complex array of different geometric patterns across the mortared areas of the buildings.
 The floors and walkways are laid with tiles or blocks with contrasting colors and consisting of various tessellation patterns.
 The plinth is differentiated from the paved surface of the main platform by an interlocking pattern of octagonal white marble pieces set into four pointed stars made of red sandstone, surrounded by a border.
 The building has many lattice windows or jalis with interlocking hexagonal patterns.

 The gateway arches are bordered by Arabic calligraphy with passages from the Qur'an.
 Much of the calligraphy is composed of florid thuluth script made of jasper or black marble inlaid in white marble panels.
 Higher panels are written with slightly larger script to reduce the skewing effect when viewed from below.
 The calligraphy on the southern gate roughly translates to "O Soul, thou art at rest.
 Return to the Lord at peace with Him, and He at peace with you."
-The calligraphy on the buildings were believed to have been created in 1609 by Abdul Haq, who was conferred the title of "Amanat Khan" by Shah Jahan.
+The calligraphy on the buildings was created in 1609 by Abdul Haq, who was conferred the title of "Amanat Khan" by Shah Jahan.
 At the base of the interior dome is the inscription, "Written by the insignificant being, Amanat Khan Shirazi".